Dmitriyev/TelegramAnonymousDating/README.md

 Telegram mini app for contest.
 This app is a dating platform.
 Implements classic matching logic: when user A likes profile of user B, both of them get links to of each others Telegram profiles

 ## Application architecture
+Telegram anonymous dating is scalable ervice with microservice architecture.

 There are 3 microservices in app:
 1. Server.
 Implements buisnesslogic of the app.
 Language: C++.
 [Description](doc/server.md)
 2. Media data storage (mds).
 Storage of user's avatars.
 Language: C++.
 [Description](doc/mds.md)